g-re-g/ruby-on-dreamhost/README.md

 * Always specify an exact version, not a version range.
 E.g. `gem 'sinatra', '2.2.4'`
 * Make sure your gem supports ruby 2.5 or earlier.
 * Run `bundle install --path vendor/bundle`
-* Add a line for the gem at the top of main.rb.
-E.g. `gem 'sinatra', '2.2.4'`

 # What's in this starter project?